The Real Homeschooling Pros and Cons: What You Need to Know and Why

 2. Time Restraints

-There is no way to deny that homeschooling takes a lot of time for the parent.
+There is no way to deny that teaching your kids at home takes a lot of time for homeschooling parents.

 Depending on how many children you have, you might spend four hours or more per day schooling your children.
 That’s a big chunk of time.